Bear-03/vosk-rs/README.md

 -   Create a [build script][build-script-explanation] and provide cargo with the path to the libraries with `cargo:rustc-link-search` or `cargo:rustc-link-lib`.

-Although both approaches are equvialent, the latter is more practical as it impractical the developer to remember a terminal command.
+Although both approaches are equivalent, the latter is more practical as it impractical the developer to remember a terminal command.

 #### Windows-only